-Mr. K N Padmanabhan, Chairman of Stakeholders' Relationship Committee attended the Annual General Meeting.
+Mr. K N Padmanabhan, Chairman of Stakeholders' Relationship Committee could not attend the Annual General Meeting due to his extensive travelling.

 During the year under review, the Company received requests from shareholders relating to non-receipt of dividend/non receipt of duplicate certificate, change of address, etc. which were duly redressed within time.